Interstate 66: E Street Expressway

-The E Street Expressway is a spur of I-66 that begins at an interchange with the Interstate just north of the Roosevelt Bridge.
+The E Street Expressway is a 480 meter long spur of I-66 that begins at an interchange with the interstate just north of the Roosevelt Bridge.
 It proceeds east, has an interchange with Virginia Avenue Northwest, and terminates at 20th Street Northwest.
-From there, traffic continues along E Street Northwest to 17th Street Northwest near the White House, the Old Executive Office Building, the George Washington University, and the Corcoran Gallery of Art.
+From there, traffic continues along E Street Northwest to 17th Street Northwest near the White House, the Old Executive Office Building, George Washington University, and the Corcoran Gallery of Art.
 Westbound traffic from 17th Street takes a one-block segment of New York Avenue to the expressway entrance at 20th and E streets northwest.
 The expressway and the connecting portions of E Street and New York Avenue are part of the National Highway System.

 In 1963, the construction of the E Street Expressway caused the demolition of multiple buildings of the Old Naval Observatory.